 Since 2012, Rahul and Emily Bhargava have worked with community organizations from Belo Horizonte to Boston to create "data murals".
 These are large-scale infographics designed to be displayed in public spaces, that tell data-driven stories about the people who occupy those spaces.
 For example, Groundwork Somerville, an urban agriculture nonprofit, approached the Bhargavas in 2013.
 Emily recalls that the organization was in the process of establishing its first urban farm, "The site was disorderly – it was behind a used car parts building and hidden between other semi-industrial lots.
 They had built raised beds and planted for one growing season but passersby were stealing the vegetables."
 The organization was also running a high school employment program called "The Green Team" but struggling to fully involve the youth in their mission to create healthier communities.

-The Bhargavas and the Director of Groundwork Somerville collected demographic data from the city, GIS data on unused lots, and internal data such as growing records, food donations, and attendance logs at community events.
+The Bhargavas and key Groundwork Somerville staff collected demographic data from the city, GIS data on unused lots, and internal data such as growing records, food donations, and attendance logs at community events.
 They worked with the youth over several after- school sessions to review and discuss the data, as well as engage in storyfinding (a.k.a. data analysis).
 By the end of these sessions, the youth had sketched the overall outline and iconography of the resulting mural.
 Read left to right, the mural frames the problem: A man grasps for a basket of veggies but it says “healthy food is hard to get”.
 They back that claim up with numbers depicting the cost of healthy food and the number of people with prediabetes.
 It then transitions into showing opportunity: the number of unused lots in the city and how much land has been reclaimed for urban farming.
 Finally, the mural shows how the Groundwork Somerville truck brings many pounds of affordable produce to low income neighborhoods and employs over 400 youth residents.
 It ends with a vision of a unified and healthy community.

 Youth, staff and volunteers worked together over the course of several weeks to paint the twenty-meter-long mural on the corrugated steel wall of the garden.
-On July 30th, 2013, the Mayor and other community leaders attended the ribbon-cutting to officially launch the renovated garden.
+On July 30th, 2013, the Mayor of Somerville and other community leaders attended the ribbon-cutting to officially launch the renovated garden.
 Emily describes the visit: "The youth, having just spent weeks looking at the data, painting the mural together, and building relationships with staff and volunteers, were able to talk about the story in great detail to their elected officials."